-This Quarterly Report on Form 10-Q (this "Quarterly Report") contains forward-looking statements that involve risks and uncertainties.
+This Quarterly Report on Form 10-Q (this "Quarterly Report") contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), that involve substantial risks and uncertainties.
 We make such forward-looking statements pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and other federal securities laws.
-All statements other than statements of historical facts contained in this Quarterly Report are forward-looking statements.
-In some cases, you can identify forward-looking statements by words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "predict," "project," "seek," "should," "target," "will," "would," or the negative of these words or other comparable terminology.
-These forward-looking statements include, but are not limited to, statements about:
+All statements other than statements of historical facts contained in this Quarterly Report are forward-looking statements, which speak only as of the date they are made and are not guarantees of future performance.
+In some cases, you can identify forward-looking statements by words such as "anticipate," "believe," "contemplate," "continue," "consider," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would" or the negative or plural of these words or other comparable terminology.
+These forward-looking statements generally relate to future events or our future financial or operating results and may include, but are not limited to, statements about:

-our plans to research, develop and commercialize our product candidates; the initiation, progress, success, cost and timing of our clinical trials and product development activities; the therapeutic potential of our product candidates, and the disease indications for which we intend to develop our product candidates; ur ability and timing to advance our product candidates into, and to successfully initiate, conduct, enroll and complete, clinical trials; our ability to manufacture our product candidates for clinical development and, if approved, for commercialization, and the timing and costs of such manufacture; the performance of third parties in connection with the development and manufacture of our product candidates, including third parties conducting our clinical trials as well as third-party suppliers and manufacturers; ng ur ability to obtain funding for our operations, including funding necessary to initiate and complete clinical trials of our product candidates; the size and growth of the potential markets for our product candidates and our ability to serve those markets; ☐ the potential scope, duration and value of our intellectual property rights; our ability, and the ability of our licensors, to obtain, maintain, defend and enforce intellectual property rights protecting our product candidates, and our ability to develop and commercialize our product candidates without infringing the proprietary rights of third parties; ur ability to recruit and retain key personnel; ☐ the effects of the COVID-19 pandemic on our operations; and other risks and uncertainties, including those described under Part II, Item 1A, "Risk Factors" of this Quarterly Report.
+- our plans to research, develop and commercialize our product candidates; - the initiation, progress, success, cost and timing of our clinical trials and product development activities; - the therapeutic potential of our product candidates, and the disease indications for which we intend to develop our product candidates; - our ability and timing to advance our product candidates into, and to successfully initiate, conduct, enroll and complete, clinical trials; - our ability to manufacture our product candidates for clinical development and, if approved, for commercialization, and the timing and costs of such manufacture; - the performance of third parties in connection with the development and manufacture of our product candidates, including third parties conducting our clinical trials as well as third-party suppliers and manufacturers; - our ability to obtain funding for our operations, including funding necessary to initiate and complete clinical trials of our product candidates; - the size and growth of the potential markets for our product candidates and our ability to serve those markets; - the potential scope, duration and value of our intellectual property rights; - our ability, and the ability of our licensors, to obtain, maintain, defend and enforce intellectual property rights protecting our product candidates, and our ability to develop and commercialize our product candidates without infringing the proprietary rights of third parties; - our ability to recruit and retain key personnel; - the effects on our operations of general political and economic conditions, including the COVID-19 pandemic, the invasion of Ukraine by Russia, economic slowdowns, recessions or market corrections, inflation, rising interest rates and tightening of credit markets resulting from the pandemic, the conflict in Ukraine or another cause; and - · other risks and uncertainties, including those described under Part II, Item 1A, "Risk Factors" of this Quarterly Report.